Design and sell the right battery storage system with simulation-backed modeling

 See 3D system designStorage modeled at the level the project requires

-Set a target self-consumption rate.
+Pick the operating mode (self-consumption, backup, or off-grid autonomy) and set its targets: a target self-consumption rate, or minimum backup hours with critical load and reserve.
 The engine runs an hourly simulation against PV production and site load, then reports the monthly bill across three scenarios: before solar, with solar, and with solar plus battery.
-A month selector exposes seasonal differences hour by hour.

 Questions about battery modeling